The Best Way to Request Your Personnel File from Your Employer

 What if My Employer Does Not Respond?
 Can I Recover Penalties?

 Yes!
 With respect to your personnel file, your employer must respond your request within 30 days, and failure to respond can result in a $750 penalty, an injunction, and costs and attorney fees, that can be recovered by you in a civil lawsuit.
 Likewise, if your employer fails to provide you with the payroll records you requested within 21 calendar days, your employer can be hit with a $750, injunctive relief, and costs and attorney fees.
+You can hire an attorney for work related issues to accomplish this.
 Further it is can be considered a misdemeanor for your current/former employer not to comply with a fine of up to $1,000 or up to one year in prison.
 Current and former employers usually fret about such scenarios, which is why they generally comply right off the bat.

 What If My Employer Failed To Keep Any Records?